-On the plus side, Xero slashed the time spent handling paperwork.
-I now hardly touch any physical paper – part of my paperless journalist goal.
+On the plus side, Xero slashes the time spent handling paperwork.
+There is far less need to handle physical paper.
+This is part of my paperless journalist goal.

 Xero saves time